-The last few years have seen a dramatic shift in the way businesses view IT.
+In the last few years, we have seen a dramatic shift in the way businesses view Information Technology (IT).
 No longer is it seen as a necessary evil, but rather as a critical part of business operations.
 This has led to a new IT model known as co-managed IT, which is becoming increasingly popular among small and medium businesses.

-Shifting to co-managed IT can unlock a number of possibilities for your business.
+Shifting to co-managed IT can unlock several possibilities for your business.
 Existing IT resources can start focusing on growth and business transformation instead of management and maintenance.
-Once you decide that co-managed IT services are right for your business, it is imperative that you make the shift in a well-planned, structured way.
+Once you decide that co-managed IT services are right for your business, you must make the shift in a well-planned, structured way.

 In this post, we will detail how the co-managed IT services model came to be, what makes it popular with businesses around the world, and how to make the shift yourself.

 To understand the evolution in IT services that led to co-managed IT, it is important to understand the evolution of technology in business.
 In the last forty years, more and more businesses have shifted from technology as an adjacency to technology as a core component of growth.
 Yesterday’s office could survive with a single printer and a computer or two.
 Now, businesses rely on networks, servers, storage, and applications to drive every strategic priority.
 Further, employees and team members count on these tools to work efficiently and effectively in increasingly-competitive markets.

 Consider the role of the cloud in modern business.
 In addition to moving storage and disaster recovery solutions from a server in the office closet to a cloud-based storage solution, many businesses now also rely on a cloud-based solution like Office 365 for email and office productivity tools.
 While providers like Microsoft do provide documentation and support, some issues require direct support.
 The same goes for the use of the cloud for storage and disaster recovery; while the provider offers some level of support, complex challenges require the steady hand of an IT professional.

 Co-Managed IT Services Explained